rocker-org/website/images/versioned/rstudio.md

 #### `PASSWORD`

-You can set a custom passoword to log in the RStudio instance.
+You can set a custom password to log in the RStudio instance.
 Please set your password as an environmental variable `PASSWORD` like this:

 ```sh